Karlenkko/Homei/README.md

 # Homei mini-program

 A food-ordering mini-program prototype aiming to solve problems in the culinary (especially takeaway) industry.

+Our GitHub link is: https://github.com/Karlenkko/Homei.git

 ## Page Structure